Compound Interest Formula Derivations

 47 Years!
 But we are talking about a 10-fold increase, at only 5% interest.

-Now that you see how each formula was derived and how to use it, hopefully it will be easier for you to remember them, and to be able to use them in different situations.
+Knowing how the formulas are derived and used makes it easier for you to remember them, and to use them in different situations.